First dates can be stressful. And coming up with first date questions without sounding like you are interrogating your date can be tough

 I didn’t include MLM’s in the list for a reason.
 I don’t particularly like them.
 They tend to make a lot of claims to make you rich, income levels, what you can achieve etc. But I see very few people ever actually achieving any of it.
 I’ve heard a lot of horror stories about the pressure that is put on people from team leaders, uplines, managers etc. Some, well most of the marketing practices they teach are nothing more than spam.
 I hate spam.
 Spam to me, as an ethical social media marketing person, is the equivalent of someone scratching their nails down the blackboard.
 It’s also highly unprofessional and teaches potential business people some very bad ways.

 It’s all very hyped up marketing techniques these companies use.
 They tend to prey on the vulnerable that need the extra money with tales of untold riches awaiting them.
 Chances are you will make more money following any of the 10 ways I’ve listed than you will in an MLM.
 With far less stress.
 And you won’t have to spam your friends and family in the process.

 And besides, joining an MLM seems to turn people all Stepford Wives like.
 I seriously do not want to buy your dodgy crap no matter how much you ram it down my throat.
 Or my Facebook newsfeed thank you very much.

 And even if you aren’t a side hustler then please don’t ignore those that are.
 If you see them post on Facebook, give it a little like and share.
 Help them out.
 It takes all of 2 seconds of your time but it means the world to them.
 It could even be the difference to them of the path they take in life.
 Don’t pass judgement because someone is trying to do better in their lives.
-Give them a helping hand instead (I wrote about this over on Oh Samantha a few weeks ago).
+Give them a helping hand instead.
 Sharing is caring!